ifindev/next-fastify-template/server/README.md

 4. Controller calls appropriate service method
 5. Service processes the business logic
 6. Service uses repositories for data access
-7. Repository interacts with Prisma for database operations
+7. Repository interacts with Drizzle ORM for database operations
 8. Results flow back through the service to the controller
 9. Controller formats the response and sends it back to the client